kliuchnikovv/kliuchnikovv/README.md

 ## Hi there 👋

-I'm Valeriy, Golang backend developer interested in both backend and frontend, CI setup (mainly Gitlab-CI and Github Actions).
+I'm Valerii, a Software Engineer with more than 6 years of commercial experience within fintech, e-commerce and blockchain industries, I specialize in developing reliable, scalable, and maintainable solutions, leveraging my technical expertise.
+With a diverse background that spans from building CRM and manufacturing planning systems to working on blockchain and fintech platforms, I bring both technical acumen and a deep understanding of business needs to create highly efficient, stable products designed to address real-world business challenges.

-I create libraries and applications that are easy to use for both users and developers.
+🔭 Now, in my free time, I specialize in developing tools aimed at easy integration into a project and support by developers (you can check [Engi framework](https://github.com/KlyuchnikovV/engi) with its [example repo](https://github.com/KlyuchnikovV/engi-example))

-🔭 I’m currently working on [Engi](https://github.com/KlyuchnikovV/engi) library.
+I'm interested mostly in backend and CI setup and improvement (mainly Gitlab-CI and Github Action, [Telegram Notify](https://github.com/KlyuchnikovV/telegram-notify) for example), but sometimes try to create some frontend applications just for fun.

-🌱 I’m currently learning frontend (for now it's Svelte - can be found [here](https://github.com/KlyuchnikovV/edicode), but also tried React)
+🌱 I’ve started learning frontend but have no time for it right now:( (Svelte - can be found [here](https://github.com/KlyuchnikovV/edicode), but also tried React)

 ## Socials